National Parks

 • Bonita Creek

-• The connecting trail from Visitor Center and the campground.
+• The connecting trail from the Visitor Center and the campground.

 Horseback Riding in Chiricahua

-Exploring a park site on horseback is a unique way to enjoy the area and Chiricahua is one of the NPS sites that allows stock animals inside of its boundaries.
-Many of the trails in Chiricahua National Monument are open to horse use, like Silver Spur Meadow Trail, Lower Rhyolite Canyon Trail and Bonita Creek Trail.
+Exploring a park site on horseback is a unique way to enjoy the area, and Chiricahua is one of the NPS sites that allows stock animals inside its boundaries.
+Many of the trails in Chiricahua National Monument, like Silver Spur Meadow Trail, Lower Rhyolite Canyon Trail and Bonita Creek Trail, are open to horse use.

 Designated parking for horse trailers is near Faraway Ranch.
 The nearest equestrian camping area, Coronado National Forest welcomes overnight camping with horses.
 For more information about visiting Chiricahua with horses, visit the NPS website.